I’m a professional vegan chef, recipe creator, video content creator, food photographer, and author behind garden grub!

 Thus, my YouTube channel was born!
-On there, I mainly share how to make my recipes.
-Sometimes I film in-depth vegan cookbook reviews where I make and eat only those recipes for an entire day.
-Occasionally, I’ll also post a video sharing my current favorite obsessions ranging from vegan food to vegan beauty products to random, miscellaneous things!
+On there, I mainly share how to make my recipes and ‘What I Ate Today’ videos.
+Sometimes I also post videos sharing my favorite obsessions, from vegan food to cruelty-free beauty products to random, miscellaneous things!

 It was May 14th, 2020, at 2:50 P.M., to be exact, when I decided to take the plunge and officially buy my domain name for garden grub!
 Like many people, I began to have a bunch of free time due to Florida being on lockdown, which made me realize I wanted to change my life.
 I wanted another project to work on, another goal to work towards, and another platform to share my recipes on.